Youth rites of passage and initiation

 Our program brings together the worlds of primitive skills, nature awareness and tracking, nature based ceremony, the practice of council, vision fasting, and mentorship.
 Hands on skills (tarpcraft, knot tying, camouflage, friction fire, plant i.d., herbal medicine, etc.), inner (emotional) work usually through the medium of physical activities or games, talking circles, intentional “medicine” walks, guided hikes, solo time, work shifts (kitchen, clean up, etc.), story telling, music and singing, and more combine to make a holistic impactful journey.

-Because the element of surprise is so critical to that impact we don’t share the exact details here.
+Because the element of surprise is so critical to that impact of the program, we don’t share the exact details here.
 If parents/guardians would like more specifics they should contact Rob Miller- program designer and lead guide- at 458-201-2868 for a confidential discussion.

 We encourage you to watch this short film about youth rites of passage: